msavoury-carecloud/deepstream.io-website/src/tutorials/guides/permissioning/readme.md

 ```

 As you saw above, setting up deepstream's file-based permissioning facilities
-requires a file with permissioning rules, changes to the configuration file, and
+requires a file with permissioning rules, changes to the configuration file, and optionally some user-specific data.
-the availability of certain user data.

 ## Permissioning
 A generic Valve rule might look as follows:
 ```yaml
 concept: